RafaySystems/terraform-provider-rafay/docs/resources/pipeline.md

 - `type` (String) The config type for supporred ations.
 Supported values are `Email` and `Terraform`
 - `workload` (String) The name of the workload.
 - `workload_template` (String) The name of the workload template.
+- `project_name` (String) Name of the project to deploy the workload in.
+Pipeline should be shared with the project being specified here.
 - `namespace` (String) The namespace the workload template should be deployed in.
 - `placement` (Block List, Max: 1) The placement for the workload template.
 (See [below for nested schema]